-(d) Subordinate debt is paid after senior debt and operating expenses.
-It includes debt service on the System's share of debt of UOSA Revenue Bonds and VRA Revenue Bonds.

-(e) The same resources are used for all debt service requirements.
+- (d) Subordinate debt is paid after senior debt and operating expenses.
+It includes debt service on the System's share of debt of UOSA Revenue Bonds and VRA Revenue Bonds. - (e) The same resources are used for all debt service requirements.
 See Table 3.3 for details of principal and interest amounts.

-(f) The minimum senior debt service coverage should be no less than 1.25 times.
-The Sewer Fund changed the minimum senior debt coverage to 2.0 times in FY 2011.
+(f) The minimum senior debt service coverage should be no less than 1.25 times the debt service requirements for the fiscal year.